In this lesson, students learn how to use narrative forms. They will acquire vocabulary to refer to crime and punishment.

 Vocabulary: types of crime

-The student is given different types of crime, which they need to classify correctly within four categories: organized crime, white-collar crime, crimes against property, crimes against people.
+The student is given different types of crime, which they need to classify correctly into four categories: organized crime, white-collar crime, crimes against property, crimes against people.
 After that, they try to decide which consequence or punishment fits a crime.
-This is followed by a discussion in which the student gets a chance to use newly acquired vocabulary.
+This is followed by a discussion in which the student gets a chance to use the newly acquired vocabulary.